Serving Harris, Dallas, Tarrant, Bexar & Travis Counties

 Vital Statistics Form (VS-165)

-Required by TX Dept of State Health Services
+Required by TX Dept. of State Health Services

 Sample testimony script

-What to read aloud at the prove-up hearing
+What to say at the prove-up hearing

-Texas uncontested divorce
+Texas divorce guide

 FAQ